waleedafifi-401-advanced-javascript/todo/README.md

 **Author:** _Waleed A. Afifi_

-To Do List Manager Phase 3: Add some configuration settings to the application In this phase, we’ll be adding some top-level settings for the application, so that the user can make some display choices that the app will use by default.
+To Do List Manager Phase 4: Adding security and access controls to the application.

+In this final phase, we’ll be requiring that users be logged in, in order to see the to do items.
+Additionally, based on their user type, they will be allowed (or denied) to perform actions such as editing or deleting them.

 ### Setup
 ```